kohkimakimoto/inertia-echo/README.md

 <body>
 <div id="app" data-page="{{ json_marshal .page }}"></div>
 <!--
-Echo does not have built-in frontend library.
+Echo does not come with a built-in frontend library.
-You have to set up frontend environment yourself such as Webpack, Vite, etc.
+Therefore, you'll need to establish your own frontend environment using tools like Webpack, Vite, and so on.
-Replace the following script tag with your environment.
+Replace the following script tag to fit your environment.
 -->
 <script src="/path/to/bundle.js"></script>
 </body>